Ethical Hacking Lessons: Insights from 60 Enterprise Companies

-What happens when you hack 60 companies who think their security is up to par?
+What happens when you perform ethical hacking on 60 enterprise companies that believe their security is up to par?

-We ran penetration testing on the networks of 60 leading companies in banking, investment, legal, insurance, and retail.
-Working alongside some of the industries sharpest CISO’s, our ethical hacking with PenTeraTM uncovered that few companies are sufficiently prepared for a cybersecurity attack.
+Pentera conducted penetration testing on the networks of 60 leading companies in banking, investment, legal, insurance, and retail.
+Working alongside some of the industry’s sharpest CISOs, our ethical hacking lessons revealed that few companies are sufficiently prepared for a cybersecurity attack.

 While most enterprise organizations believe that they have every vulnerability covered, the truth is often more complex.
 Below are the six crucial lessons your company needs to learn if you want to improve your cyber resilience.

-Your employees are your most valuable asset, but also the primary gateway for cyber threats.
-No matter the amount of training or redundancies entrenched in your company, human error is always a vulnerability.
-In particular, there are two highly common patterns that should concern you.
+Your employees are your most valuable asset but also the primary entry point for cyber threats.
+Despite training and redundancies, human error remains a significant vulnerability.
+These ethical hacking lessons highlight two common patterns of concern:

 • Misconfiguration: Another issue is misconfiguration of your network or configuration changes that go untracked and monitored.
 Mistakes, such as these, leave you vulnerable.
 For example, you might grant an employee temporary extended permissions for a project and then forget to revoke them.

-Whatever the case, automated penetration testing conducted in over 60 companies revealed that the human factor is, without a doubt, the largest vulnerability for most companies.
-Frequent over site is required.
+Automated penetration testing conducted across 60 companies revealed that the human factor is, without a doubt, the largest vulnerability for most organizations.
+Frequent oversight is essential.

-Lesson 2: Don’t Guard the Perimeter and Neglect the Core
+Lesson 2: Ethical Hacking Lessons: Guard More Than the Perimeter

-The truth is that as much as 70% of all security breaches are the result of insider/employee activities, so protecting the interior of your network is essential.
+The truth is that 70% of security breaches result from insider activities, highlighting the importance of safeguarding your network’s core.
 Unfortunately, for most of the companies we ethically hacked, it was quickly evident that a relatively knowledgeable hacker could easily implement a full attack on-premise with no problem.

 Companies need to start looking at their core network defense differently.

 We need to assume that the perimeter WILL be breached; it’s just a question of when.
-With that in mind, penetration testing from the “outside in” is important but should not replace an “inside out” testing approach starting from the “crown jewels” and expanding .
+With that in mind, penetration testing from the “outside in” is crucial but should complement an “inside out” approach that begins with the “crown jewels” and expands outward.
 By thinking about security in this way, you continually sanitize your inner network, so that even if a malicious hacker gets inside, they’ll find it much more difficult to implement a meaningful attack.

 While a competent IT department can handle most network security issues, they were found lacking when it came to “surviving” our penetration testing.
 However, companies with a security operations center (SOC)—a centralized unit that deals with security issues on an organizational and technical level—performed far better.